aocsa/aocsa/README.md

 ### 👋 About Me

-Systems engineer with a PhD in computer science and over a decade of hands-on experience accelerating analytics, I've zeroed in on GPU-accelerated query engines and high-performance numerical computing stacks.
-Throughout my career, I've crafted sophisticated parallel software that taps into the raw power of diverse hardware accelerators—like GPUs, pushing them to their limits in real-world applications.
-I'm excited to dive in and elevate the functional depth, raw speed, scalability, and rock-solid reliability of those essential data processing operators at the heart of analytics engines or deep learning stacks.
+I am a PhD Systems Engineer dedicated to the intersection of hardware acceleration and data science.
+For over a decade, I’ve built high-performance query engines and numerical computing libraries that squeeze every drop of power out of GPUs and diverse hardware stacks.
+My focus is on engineering the next generation of data processing operators—ensuring they are not just faster, but more scalable and resilient for the most demanding deep learning and analytics workloads.

 ### 🛠 Core Expertise